sa4s-serc/LLM4ADR/README.md

 Inside each of those directories, there are code, output in jsonl files (in result directory), calculated metrics (in metrics directory), and other details of the experiments.

 ### Efficiency
-We also evluated effeciency of DRAFT with respect to other approaches using token count, and response time.
+We also evaluated efficiency of DRAFT with respect to other approaches using token count, and response time.
 This experiment was done with the LLMs performing best in each of the approaches.
 The results showed DRAFT is not inefficient with respect to other approaches.
 The details are given in the 'Efficiency' directory.

 ### Human Evaluations